MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 BALTIMORE ORIOLES

-What’s next: The Orioles, who have been atop arguably baseball’s strongest division since July, are seeking their first AL East title since 2014 and the ticket to hosting the ALDS that comes with it.
-As things stand, Baltimore will be the top seed in the AL postseason picture.
+What’s next: The Orioles — who have been atop arguably baseball’s strongest division since July — are seeking their first AL East title since 2014 and the ticket to hosting the ALDS that comes with it.
+If Baltimore can hold off Tampa Bay, the Orioles will be the top seed in the AL postseason picture.

 How they got here: One of the most pleasant surprises of the 2023 season, the young, fun, confident Orioles have surged to the top of the American League on the strength of a young core blossoming into stars simultaneously.
 The Orioles haven’t been swept in a series since May 2022, a span that encompasses catcher Adley Rutschman’s entire big-league career.